 Other VPNs: Prepare your Amazon Fire TV or Fire TV Stick

-If you’re using a VPN app that isn’t IPVanish, it probably isn’t listed on the default app store.
-We’ll show you a couple other ways to get your favorite VPN app on the device.
+If you’re using a VPN app that isn’t IPVanish or ExpressVPN, it probably isn’t listed on the default app store.
+We’ll show you a couple other ways to get your favorite VPN on Firestick.

 Note: These methods are more complicated and may cause issues with updates.
 While they will work we recommended sticking to IPVanish and the method described above.